Jason McCool comes from a long line of people who have been asked, “is that your real last name?!”

-Other favorite acting work includes the title role in Forum Theatre's THE LAST DAYS OF JUDAS ISCARIOT (DC Theatre Scene's 2008 “Audience Favorite Play”), Solas Nua's SCENES FROM THE BIG PICTURE (named by Wash Post as "One of the Top 10 Plays of the Decade"), THE RESISTABLE RISE OF ARTURO UI with Catalyst Theatre (winner, Helen Hayes Award, ensemble), and DANCING AT LUGHNASA at the T. Schreiber Studio in NYC.
+Other favorite acting work includes the title role in Forum Theatre's THE LAST DAYS OF JUDAS ISCARIOT (DC Theatre Scene's 2008 “Audience Favorite Play”), Solas Nua's SCENES FROM THE BIG PICTURE (named by Peter Marks of the Washington Post as "One of the Top 10 Plays of the Decade"), THE RESISTABLE RISE OF ARTURO UI with Catalyst Theatre (winner, Helen Hayes Award, ensemble), and DANCING AT LUGHNASA at the T. Schreiber Studio in NYC.
 He has appeared with Studio, Folger, Everyman, and Rorschach Theatres, Theater J, Washington Shakespeare Co, and at the Kennedy Center.
-Jason studied acting with Mary Boyer at the T. Schreiber Studio in NYC and with Joy Zinoman, John Emmert, Denise Diggs, and Nancy Paris at The Studio Theatre Acting Conservatory in DC, where he also took directing with Joy Zinoman, and he has recently studied at Improv Boston.
-He is a proud member of Actors' Equity Association.
-He has served as the #DCarts liaison for Social Media Club of DC, and has consulted many arts organizations on social media.
+Jason studied acting with Mary Boyer at the T. Schreiber Studio in NYC and with Joy Zinoman, John Emmert, Denise Diggs, and Nancy Paris at The Studio Theatre Acting Conservatory in DC, where he also took directing with Joy Zinoman, and has studied at Improv Boston.
+Jason is a proud member of Actors' Equity Association.
+He has served as the DC arts liaison for the Social Media Club of DC, and has consulted many arts organizations on social media.
 His travel blog can be found here.

-His terrier Fenway, picked up from animal rescue on October 24, 2004, is a karmic champion.
+His terrier Fenway, picked up from animal rescue on July 24, 2004, is a karmic champion.
 GO SOX.